AnnMarieW/dash-quickstart/tips-tricks-and-code-snippets/README.md

 - When using custom colors in your app, put all the colors in a dictionary in the global namespace.
 Then assign the colors using the dictionary.
 When the colors are defined in one place, it's easier to manage and change the color schemes.
 This becomes even more important as the size of you app grows.
-See example here(link)
+See example [here](https://github.com/AnnMarieW/dash-quickstart/blob/master/tips-tricks-and-code-snippets/global_color_dict.py)

 - To see all of the properties available for a component,  type this in your Python console:
 ``` help(dash_core_components.Slider)```   or any other component name